Take A Walk in My Flip Flops:Travel Blog

 Flying over the OBX in a small plane with just your family is a vacation memory you’ll be sure to treasure!

-If flying isn’t your thing you can also, choose to drive to the Wright Brother’s Memorial and walk the grounds on foot or consider a visit the NC Aquarium on Roanoke Island to see some cool ocean life by foot too and a ship wreck.
-An immersed model of the the SS Monitor is in one of their exhibits.
+If flying isn’t your thing you can also, choose to drive to the Wright Brothers Memorial and walk the grounds on foot or consider a visit to the NC Aquarium on Roanoke Island to see some cool ocean life by foot too, and a shipwreck.
+An immersed model of the SS Monitor is in one of their exhibits.
 Roanoke Island is also, home to many restaurants and shops.

 Scuppernong Vineyards in the shops of Downtown Manteo

-Visiting Scuppernong Vineyards in the shops of Downtown Manteo.
+I recommend a stop at Vineyards on the Scuppernong in the shops of Downtown Manteo.
 The scuppernong grape is native to NC and has a delicious sweet taste and fragrance.
 If you love wine do yourself a favor and go try some scuppernong wine 🍷 💕

-If you’re a nature lover definitely visit the beautiful Elizabethan Gardens on the picturesque sound of Roanoke Island.
-There is plenty for the history buffs too like seeing the wonderful outdoor drama the Lost Colony , visiting Festival Park to see a replica Elizabeth II ship and historical artifacts from the area.
+If you’re a nature lover visit the beautiful Elizabethan Gardens on the picturesque sound of Roanoke Island.
+There is plenty for the history buffs too like seeing the wonderful outdoor drama of the Lost Colony, visiting Festival Park to see a replica of Elizabeth II ship, and historical artifacts from the area.

 H2OBX